 Abstract- Due COVID19 pandemic, to the our day-todayliveshavebeenchangeddrasticallyandglobaltradeandmovements are severely disrupted.
-To sanitized protective face mask has now become an ecessity for the general public.
-Nowadays, many of thepublicandprivatecompanies will request their employees to use face masks while doing their job in the workplace.
+To wear proper sanitizedprotectivefacemaskhasnowbecomeanecessityforthegeneralpublic.Nowadays.manvof thepublicandprivatecompanies will request their employees to use face masks while doing their job in the workplace.
 Face maskdetection system has now become an integral part of our society.
-This Research Paper focuses our mind on a more simplified and a strict approach to protectourselvesfromCovid19 pandemic.Byusingmachinelearningtechnologieslike TensorFlow with Keras and OpenCV, and ScikitLearn, wecandetecthat whether a person is wearing his/herfacemask or not.
-Thismethodcorrectly detects the human face and then recognizes whether that face is wearing amask or not and even detects whether the mask is over the noseor not.
+This Research Paperfocuses our mind on amore simplified and a strict approach to protectourselvesfromCovid19 pandemic.Byusingmachinelearningtechnologieslike TensorFlow with Keras and OpenCV, and ScikitLearn, we can detect that whether a person is wearing his/herfacemask or not.
+This method correctly detects the human face and then recognizes whether that face is wearing amask or not and even detects whether the mask is over the noseor not.
 As a surveillance system, the software can detect that the face is wearing a mask or not even in motion.
-The method is built to achieve accuracy upto 95.77% in two different sets.
-Weareusing the Sequential form of Convolutional Neural Network model in which optimized values are achieved to detect the correct presence of the mask.
+The method isbuilt to achieve accuracy upto 95.77% in two different data sets.
+We are using the Sequential form of Convolutional Neural Network model in which optimized values are achieved to detect the correct presence of the mask.

-Keywords: Keras, OpenCV, TensorFlow, FacialRecognition, Real-TimeMaskandFaceDetection, CNN architecture.
+Keywords:Keras,OpenCV,TensorFlow,FacialRecognition,Real-TimeMaskandFaceDetection,CNNarchitecture.